Purity and 2-Calabi-Yau categories: Applications

 \subsection{$k[\pi_1(\Sigma_g)]$-modules}

 To start with let $k$ be an algebraically closed field of characteristic zero.
 As in the case of quiver algebras, if $A=k\langle x_1,\ldots,x_r\rangle/R$ is a finitely generated $k$-algebra, with relations $R$, we may describe the moduli stack of $d$-dimensional representations of $A$ as a finite type global quotient, as follows.
-We consider the closed subscheme

-cut out by the matrix-valued relations $R$.
+We consider the closed subscheme $Z\subset (\Mat_{d\times d}(k))^{\times r}$ cut out by the matrix-valued relations $R$.
 This scheme is $\Gl_d(k)$-equivariant, where $\Gl_d(k)$ acts via the simultaneous conjugation action.
-There is an isomorphism of stacks
+Then there is an isomorphism of stacks

 The more intrinsic way to describe the left hand side is as follows: it is the stack sending a commutative $k$-algebra $B$ to the groupoid formed by removing all non-invertible morphisms from the full subcategory of all $B\otimes A$-modules that are flat over $B$ and of dimension $d$ at geometric points of $B$. \smallbreak